EMERGENCY TRAVEL ALERT:

 Posted: December 10, 2015

 While remote-controlled aircraft have been in use for decades, improvements in engine technology, battery life, and the miniaturization of components have resulted in decreased costs for easy-to-operate UAS.
 These lower costs have caused UAS use to grow, with many companies looking to take advantage of this newly-available technology.
 The potential uses of UAS range from infrastructure inspections, surveillance of crops, and aerial mapping to package delivery and event videography.
-In an effort to educate airports, UAS operators, law enforcement, pilots, and the general public about UAS operations, FDOT Aviation and Spaceports Office has developed a website with a complementary brochure that can easily be disseminated to pilots, elected officials, community associations, and other interested individuals or groups.
+In an effort to educate airports, UAS operators, law enforcement, pilots, and the general public about UAS operations, FDOT Aviation Office has developed a website with a complementary brochure that can easily be disseminated to pilots, elected officials, community associations, and other interested individuals or groups.
 The website and brochure summarize current federal guidance and state statutes related to UAS operations.
 Additionally, the website and brochure provide tips for airports, operators, law enforcement, and the public, as well as numerous resources where additional information may be obtained.

 United We Stand Specialty License Plate